Energy and Regulated Industries

 - obtaining approval from the California Public Utilities Commission (CPUC) of its Plan of Reorganization.

-- obtaining approval from the CPUC of a $7.5 billion rate-neutral securitization transaction.
+- a $7.5 billion rate-neutral securitization transaction.

 - seeking CPUC approval to transfer its non-nuclear generation assets to a subsidiary and selling a minority of the equity in the new entity.